 Interviewer: What kind of reaction does your work elicit?

-Ms Alio: Nancy Goldstone is a fine historian.
-We need more like her.
+Ms Alio: Nancy Goldstone is a fine historian and we need more like her.
 My queens lived in Sicily.
 Hers are connected to the Angevin dynasty that ruled from Naples after 1266, and after 1282 some of those queens, like Joanna of Naples, were queens "of Sicily" by pretension.
 By then, Sicily was actually ruled by the House of Aragon, even though the two dynasties intermarried sometimes.
 So for some time there were two kingdoms "of Sicily."
 The island was ruled from this city [Palermo] while the peninsula, whose king claimed Sicily, was ruled from Naples.
 [With this, Ms Alio waves toward the Tyrrhenian Sea facing her.]
 Eventually, the peninsular kingdom came to be called the "Kingdom of Naples."

 Ms Alio: Without wishing to boast about myself or my work, the difference is that, compared to most academics, some of my books have sales in the thousands, and somebody wants to make a movie based on Margaret.
 The typical academic monograph – the kind of work converted from a dissertation into a book – might have a first press run of three or four hundred copies.
 Some of those specialised publications are good but not many people read them.

 Interviewer: Is that due to lack of interest?

 Ms Alio: Maybe, but in some cases those books are grossly overpriced, and, well, some are far too specialised to attract much attention.

 Interviewer: But isn't your translation of the Ferraris Chronicle specialised?